|Kod Erasmus / ISCED:||(brak danych) / (brak danych)|

-The aim of this course is to familiarize students with the methods used in modern, applied empirical research involving discrete choice data.
-Topics covered include data sources (revealed, stated preference), design of discrete choice experiments, stated preference survey methods, and econometric treatment.
-The course will cover both basic and advanced methods used in the literature.
-The course includes practical computer-based exercises (case studies).
+The aim of this course is to familiarize students with the methods used in modern, applied empirical research involving microeconomic data.
+Topics such as model specification, estimation and inference will be covered for each data type.
+All lectures will take place in computer lab, and will involve description of the given method and analysis of the case studies to gain a better understanding.
 This course we will use an open source statistical software, R.

 Grades will be based on home assignments and the final test.

 1. Course outline, grading.
 Introduction to R software.

 2. Ordinary Least Squares – advantages and disadvantages, limiting conditions